|

 The introduction of solid foods, and the transition to cup drinking can also be a time of uncertainty for parents.
 SpeakBeak Victoria can assess your infant for their developmental readiness to commence puree solids, or to assist in progression through to lumpy textured foods, hard finger foods and beyond.

+Some children can be particularly ‘fussy’ eaters.
+Fussiness is part of normal development, and a child’s desire to assert their independence.
+However, some children are so fussy that they refuse many types of food.
 A child may become so aversive to foods that they may gag or vomit upon seeing or touching some foods.
 Such reactions may be caused by sensory difficulties (e.g. in Autism Spectrum Disorders), oral motor difficulties (e.g. they child may not be ready for a particular texture) or other behavioural factors.

 Ultimately, this causes much anxiety to the parent and the child, and makes mealtimes difficult and stressful.
 SpeakBeak Victoria can provide comprehensive assessment and a structured mealtime plan to assist parents to manage their child’s eating difficulties.